malabz/HAlign-3/dataset/README.md

-# Simulated datasets
+# Star-tree simulated datasets

 ## 14 simulated datasets

 There are 1000 sequences in each dataset with different similarities (99%, 98%, 97%, 96%, 95%, 94%, 93%, 92%, 91%, 90%, 85%, 80%, 70%, 60%).
 The DNA center sequences were simulated randomly with 25% of A, C, T and G in the length of 30kb.
 Then the other 999 sequences, randomly mutated from the center sequence with substitutions: deletions = 10:1 and fixed 2 insertions (Perl script: [small_variation_simulation_splice.pl](https://github.com/malabz/MSATOOLS/tree/main/small_variation_simulation)), together with center sequence act as reference alignment.
 After deleted all the gaps in the reference alignments, they were used as test datasets.
-Use the following command line to download and uncompress <a href="http://lab.malab.cn/%7Etfr/HAlign3_testdata/simudata_1000seq.tar.xz" download="simudata_1000seq.tar.xz">simudata_1000seq.tar.xz</a> :
+Use the following command line to download and uncompress <a href="http://lab.malab.cn/%7Etfr/HAlign3_testdata/star_simudata_1000seq.tar.xz" download="star_simudata_1000seq.tar.xz">star_simudata_1000seq.tar.xz</a> :

 ```bash
 #download